Hanoi

 Cultural values of imperial citdel of Thang Long

-Although a large part of the original construction was lost, the site is still currently under excavation by archeologists.
-The artefacts found are expected to help the authorities provide a better and clearer demonstration of the Citadel.
+Despite of losing a large part of the original construction, the site is still currently under excavation by archeologists.
+The artefacts found help the authorities provide a better and clearer demonstration of the Citadel.

 Architecture Features of the Citadel